peacey/split-vpn/README.md

     * Check for DNS leaks with the Extended Test on https://www.dnsleaktest.com/.
 If you see a DNS leak, try redirecting DNS with the `DNS_IPV4_IP` and `DNS_IPV6_IP` options, or set `DNS_IPV6_IP="REJECT"` if your VPN provider does not support IPv6.
     * Check for WebRTC leaks in your browser by visiting https://browserleaks.com/webrtc.
 If WebRTC is leaking your IPv6 IP, you need to disable WebRTC in your browser (if possible), or disable IPv6 completely by disabling it directly on your client or through the UDMP network settings for the client's VLAN.

 8. If everything is working properly, stop the OpenVPN client by pressing Ctrl+C, and then run it in the background with the following command.
-You can modify the command to change `--ping-restart` or other options as needed.
-The only requirement is that you run updown.sh script as the up/down script and `--route-noexec` to disable OpenVPN from adding routes to the default table instead of our custom one.
+If you want to enable the killswitch to block Internet access to forced clients if OpenVPN crashes, set `KILLSWITCH=1` in the `vpn.conf` file before starting OpenVPN.
+If you also want to block Internet access to forced clients when you exit OpenVPN cleanly (with SIGTERM), then set `REMOVE_KILLSWITCH_ON_EXIT=0`.

     ```sh
     nohup openvpn --config nordvpn.ovpn \